 So as I watch Grandma’s couch being hauled off, that was my feeling.
 The couch that had once been so special was now outdated.
 The foam in the cushions was so old that it made a crunchy sound when you sat down on it.
 But by golly, the covering was still white.
 Grandma would have been proud.

 I , however, could have cried.

 The moral of this story is this: things are just things.
 It’s the people, experiences, and memories that make life special.

 So wear the good perfume every day if it makes you happy.
 Put on the expensive jewelry.
 Wear your favorite piece of fancy clothing even if you’re not going anyplace special.
 Eat hamburgers off the good china.
 Pull out the crystal goblets when you share a bottle of wine with friends.
 Sit and cuddle on the good furniture.
 Enjoy the nice things in your life and quit saving them for some ambiguous time in the future that will be “special” – and say NO to things that steal your joy!

 Because whether we choose to think about it or not, today is the most special day you may ever have.

 Do you have things you’re saving for some time in the future?

-To learn more about joy and its importance be sure to check out Do You Need a Jolt of Joy in Your Life?
-I also found this great post called Use The Good Stuff by Tsh Oxenreider – unfortunately the desire to hold things back is a common problem.
+I found this great post called Use The Good Stuff by Tsh Oxenreider – unfortunately the desire to hold things back is a common problem.